Setting Up an Encrypted Replication Task

 Unlocking the Destination Dataset

-After the replication task runs and creates the snapshot on the destination, you must unlock it to access the data.
+After the replication task runs and creates the snapshot on the destination, you must unlock the dataset to access the data.
 Click the from the replication task options to download a key file that unlocks the destination dataset.

 Replicating to an Unencrypted Destination Dataset